-In the event that the Debtors reject any Other Executory Contract or Unexpired Lease pursuant to which a Debtor has the right to use any Aircraft Equipment within the meanings of Section 1110(a)(3)(A)(i) and Section 1110(a)(3)(B) of the Bankruptcy Code pursuant to the Plan, the Debtors shall: (i) pay to the relevant counterparty an amount equal to the average daily basic rent payable by the Debtors with respect to such Aircraft Equipment as provided in the applicable Other Executory Contracts or Unexpired Lease for the period ending on the earlier of (a) the effective date of rejection for such Other Executory Contract or Unexpired Lease or (b) the date of return of such Aircraft Equipment; (ii) continue existing insurance coverage for such Aircraft Equipment for twenty (20) days after the effective date of such rejection; (iii) during such twenty (20) day period, maintain such Aircraft Equipment pursuant to the short-term requirements of the Debtor's Federal Aviation Administration-approved maintenance program; and (iv) upon the written request of the counterparty to such rejected Other Executory Contract or Unexpired Lease, provide such counterparty with a termination document to file with the Federal Aviation Administration in connection with such Aircraft Equipment; provided, however, that such counterparty shall be solely responsible for all costs associated with such termination document, including, but not limited to the costs for preparation, filing and recordation.
+In the event that the Debtors reject any Other Executory Contract or Unexpired Lease pursuant to which a Debtor has the right to use any Aircraft Equipment within the meanings of Section 1110(a)(3)(A)(i) and Section 1110(a)(3)(B) of the Bankruptcy Code pursuant to the Plan, the Debtors shall: (i) pay to the relevant counterparty an amount equal to the average daily basic rent and supplemental rent (subject to the Debtors' right to dispute the alleged amount of such supplemental rent) payable by the Debtors with respect to such Aircraft Equipment as provided in the applicable Other Executory Contracts or Unexpired Lease for the period ending beginning on the earlier of (a) the effective date of rejection for such Other Executory Contract or Unexpired Lease or (b) and ending on the date of return of such Aircraft Equipment [including, but not limited to, all books, records, technical records, and/or other documents required by the FAA relating to the Aircraft Equipment]; (ii) continue existing insurance coverage for such Aircraft Equipment for twenty (20) days after the effective date of such rejection; (iii) during such twenty (20) day period, maintain such Aircraft Equipment pursuant to the shortterm requirements of the Debtor's Federal Aviation Administration-approved maintenance program; and (iv) upon the written request of the counterparty to such rejected Other Executory Contract or Unexpired Lease, provide such counterparty with a termination document to file with the Federal Aviation Administration in connection with such Aircraft Equipment; provided, however, that such counterparty shall be solely responsible for all costs associated with such termination document, including, but not limited to the costs for preparation, filing and recordation.

-8. Payments Related to Assumption of Executory Contracts and Unexpired Leases.
+10. 8.
+Payments Related to Assumption of Executory Contracts and Unexpired Leases.

-The provisions (if any) of each Interline Agreement, Employee-Related Agreement or Other Executory Contract or Unexpired Lease to be assumed under the Plan which are or may be in default shall be satisfied solely by such cure, if any, as may be required by Section 365(b) of the Bankruptcy Code, on terms agreed to by the parties or as ordered by the Bankruptcy Court.
-In the event of a dispute regarding (a) the nature or the amount of any cure, (b) the ability of the Reorganized Debtors or any assignee to provide "adequate assurance of future performance" (within the meaning of Section 365 of the Bankruptcy

-Code) under the contract or lease to be assumed, or (c) any other matter pertaining to assumption, any required cure shall occur on the terms agreed by the parties or ordered by the Bankruptcy Court, following the entry of a Final Order resolving the dispute and approving the assumption and, as the case may be, assignment.
+The provisions (if any) of each Interline Agreement, Employee-Related Agreement, or Other Executory Contract or Unexpired Lease to be assumed under the Plan which are or may be in default shall be satisfied solely by such cure, if any, as may be required by Section 365(b) of the Bankruptcy Code, no later than 20 days after the Effective Date, or on such other terms agreed to by the parties or as ordered by the Bankruptcy Court.
+In the event of a dispute regarding (a) the nature or the amount of any cure, (b) the ability of the Reorganized Debtors or any assignee to provide "adequate assurance of future performance" (within the meaning of Section 365 of the Bankruptcy Code) under the contract or lease to be assumed, or (c) any other matter pertaining to assumption, any required cure shall occur on the terms agreed by the parties or ordered by the Bankruptcy Court, following the entry of a Final Order resolving the dispute and approving the assumption and, as the case may be, assignment.
 The provisions (if any) of each Intercompany Executory Contract and Intercompany Unexpired Lease to be assumed under the Plan which are or may be in default shall be satisfied in a manner to be agreed to by the relevant Debtors and/or Airways Assurance.